Nealelab/UK_Biobank_GWAS/README.md

   * putative.sex.chromosome.aneuploidy==0

 **Additional QC parameters**
-  * Samples withdrawn = 8
+  * Samples withdrawn un UK Biobank update = 8
   * Samples redacted = 3 ([-3,-2,-1] in the sample ID)

+**Pre/post QC sample counts**
-Samples removed from QC file = 151180
+  * Samples removed from QC file = 151180
-Samples retained in QC file = 337199
+  * Samples retained in QC file = 337199
-NOTE: all samples retained are in the .bgen files
+  * NOTE: all samples retained are in the .bgen files

- * The ukb_sqc_v2.txt file has more samples than the .bgen files, but the same number of samples as the application specific .sample file
+  * NOTE: The ukb_sqc_v2.txt file has more samples than the .bgen files, but the same number of samples as the application specific .sample file

 **Description of inclusion parameters:**